 In a small bowl. combine the ingredients for the sauce and then pour over the top of the meatloaf, letting it run down the sides a little bit.

 Place the meatloaf on the smoker, close the lid, and smoke for 4 hours or until the internal temperature reads 165 degrees F.

 Let the meatloaf rest for a few minutes before slicing and serving.

 My son found this recipe and said he wanted to try it.
 I was skeptical because he does NOT like hamburgers or anything with cheese melted inside, or spicy food.

 I didn’t follow the recipe 100%.
 I used less garlic and baked it (350° for an hour) instead of smoking it.

 I couldn’t find ground corriander so I had to buy the seeds and crush them myself.
-And since I don’t drink I got the whiskey from my daughter & grandson who love JD.
+And since I don’t drink I got the whiskey from my daughter & son in law who love JD.

 The meatloaf turned out really good.
 I thought it was really spicy but my son loved it.
 He also didn’t mind the cheese melted inside, so it was a big hit.
 Since there are only two of us I think if I make it again I’ll half the recipe.

 If you like meatloaf and wouldn’t mind it a bit spicy, you should try this.